yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WBR-G54.rst

 = Buffalo WBR-G54 =

-'''Note:''' OpenWrt (Kamikaze v7.06) doesn't work anymore with this device.
-The last working version is White Russian.
-The problem is that Kamikaze after a flash tries to get its ip using broken DHCP requests (didn't [http://forum.openwrt.org/viewtopic.php?id=11292 yet found why], maybe because there's VLAN info in it).
-The Safe mode that allows you to boot with a static ip address doesn't work either because the reset button is not supported by OpenWrt with this device.
-And Serial or JTAG are not possible.
+'''Note:''' OpenWrt (Kamikaze v7.09) doesn't work out of the box with this device (the last simple working version is White Russian).
+The problem is that the default Kamikaze config is to use vlans on the first ethernet adapter, but this device has different ethernet adapters for LAN and WAN, so gets all confused.
+You need to build your own copy of Kamikaze, and either fix the vlan stuff there, or just enable wifi and ssh in to fix.

+You can download a pre-built Kamikaze 7.09 with working vlan/ethernet configuration from ?? .
+It will come up with ssh, and a default root password of "password", on the IP 192.168.1.9

+See [http://forum.openwrt.org/viewtopic.php?id=11292 this forum post] for more details.
+Apparently, Serial or JTAG are not possible.

 == Installation ==